The Ultimate HIIT Workout With Weights For An Intense Session

 For example, you might perform kettlebell swings, kettlebell Turkish get-ups, kettlebell goblet squats, kettlebell step-ups, and kettlebell farmer’s carries in a HIIT workout with weights.

-In this way, a HIIT workout with weights combines cardio and strength training workouts into one, serving as the ultimate in workout efficiency.
+In this way, a HIIT workout with weights combines cardio and strength training workouts, maximizing workout efficiency.

 Renegade row exercise.